-- 3. Second tuberculin skin test administered 1-3 weeks after step 1 is read. - 4.
-An intradermal injection in the forearm with 0.1ml of purified protein derivative (PPD) derivative resulting in a 6 mm bleb is required for accurate screening. - 5.
+- 1. Second tuberculin skin test administered 1-3 weeks after step 1 is read. - 2.
+An intradermal injection in the forearm with 0.1ml of purified protein derivative (PPD) derivative resulting in a 6 mm bleb is required for accurate screening. - 3.
 Any induration (raised area, not redness) must be measured in millimeters within 48-72 hours.
 Results outside this time frame are invalid and the TST must be repeated.
 The time, date and signature of individual administering the test and interpreting the results, must be also be recorded.
 Acceptable results are measured in millimeters with a negative test recorded as 0 mm.
 Tuberculosis screening results will not be accepted if not recorded correctly.
 The student will need to be rescreened.
 Documented results of negative or positive are unacceptable.
-Please use the tuberculosis form included in your packet.
 Results must be interpreted considering the risk factors of the individual for tuberculosis.
 (World Health Organization)